Texas Rat Snake

 Elaphe obsolete lindheimeri

-Mississippi basin, west through Louisiana and in central and southern Texas
+Mississippi basin, Louisiana and Texas

 Wooded and swampy areas to drier, rocky land

 - Varies greatly in coloration throughout its range.

 - They are excellent climbers, able to scale trees in search of prey.

 - Very aggressive when cornered or captured.
 They will raise the front part of the body above the ground and form an "S" shape, and will hold the mouth open, hiss, or strike.